phonowell/genshin-impact-script/README.md

 ## Note

 - All actions are bound to the default key; except `Switch Walk/Run`, which should be changed from `Left Ctrl` to `Right Ctrl`
-- The game should run in `16:9` resolution, the recommended resolution is `1600x900` for windowed
+- The game should run as `16:9` and not less than `1600x900` resolution; no filters can be used
 - Since version `0.0.31`, `Celestia` and `World Tree` servers are no longer supported

 ## Qusetion & Answer